Intermittent Communication: Proof of Theorem

 where $Y^k$ is the output of the channel if the input is $C^k(1)$, and $Y_\star$ is the output of the channel if the input is the noise symbol, and where we use the union bound to establish~\eqref{E: secterm}.
 The limit~\eqref{E: secterm1} follows because all the three terms in~\eqref{E: secterm} vanish as $k \to \infty$ according to Lemma~\ref{fact-typ2}.

-The first term in~\eqref{E: union1} is more challenging.
+The first term after the inequality in~\eqref{E: union1} is more challenging.
 It is the probability that for at least one choice of the output symbols, the decoder passes the first stage and then the typicality decoder declares an incorrect message.
 We characterize the $\binom{n}{k}$ choices based on the number of incorrectly chosen output symbols, i.e., the number of symbols in $\tilde{y}^k$ that are in fact output symbols corresponding to a noise symbol, which is equal to the number of symbols in $\hat{y}^{n-k}$ that are in fact output symbols corresponding to a codeword symbol.
-For any $0 \le k_1 \le n-k$, there are $\binom{k}{k_1} \binom{n-k}{k_1}$ choices. \footnote{According to Vandermonde's identity, we have $ \mathsmaller{\sum_{k_1=0}^{n-k} \binom{k}{k_1} \binom{n-k}{k_1} = \binom{n}{k}}$.} Using the union bound for all the choices and all the messages $\hat{m} \ne 1$, we have
+For any $0 \le k_1 \le \max\{k,n-k\}$, there are $\binom{k}{k_1} \binom{n-k}{k_1}$ choices. \footnote{According to Vandermonde's identity, we have $ \mathsmaller{\sum_{k_1=0}^{\max\{k,n-k\}} \binom{k}{k_1} \binom{n-k}{k_1} = \binom{n}{k}}$.} Using the union bound for all the choices and all the messages $\hat{m} \ne 1$, we have

-where the index $k_1$ in~\eqref{E: eq1} denotes the condition that the number of wrongly chosen output symbols is equal to $k_1$.
+where $\mathbb{P}_{k_1}(\hat{m} =2 |m=1)$ in~\eqref{E: eq1} denotes the probability that the decoder declares $\hat{m} =2$ conditioned on the fact that message $m=1$ is sent and the number of incorrectly chosen output symbols in decoding from pattern detection described in Section~\ref{subsec-decode-algorithm} is equal to $k_1$.
 Note that message $\hat{m} =2$ is declared at the decoder only if it passes the first and the second stage.
 Therefore,

-where~\eqref{E: eq2} follows from the independence of the events $\{\tilde{Y}^k \in T_{[PW]_\mu}\}$ and $\{\hat{Y}^{n-k} \in T_{[W_\star]_\mu}\}$ conditioned on $k_1$ wrongly chosen output symbols, and~\eqref{E: eq3} follows from using Lemma~\ref{lemma1} for the first two terms in~\eqref{E: eq2} with mismatch ratios $k_1 /k$ and $k_1 /(n-k)$, respectively, and using Lemma~\ref{fact1} for the last term in~\eqref{E: eq2}, because conditioned on message $m=1$ being sent, $C^k(2)$ and $\tilde{Y}^k$ are independent regardless of the other conditions in the last term.
+where:~\eqref{E: eq2} follows from the independence of the events $\{\tilde{Y}^k \in T_{[PW]_\mu}\}$ and $\{\hat{Y}^{n-k} \in T_{[W_\star]_\mu}\}$ conditioned on $k_1$ incorrectly chosen output symbols; and~\eqref{E: eq3} follows from using Lemma~\ref{lemma1} for the first two terms in~\eqref{E: eq2} with mismatch ratios $k_1 /k$ and $k_1 /(n-k)$, respectively, and using Lemma~\ref{fact1} for the last term in~\eqref{E: eq2}, because conditioned on message $m=1$ being sent, $C^k(2)$ and $\tilde{Y}^k$ are independent regardless of the other conditions in the last term.
 Substituting~\eqref{E: eq3} into the summation in~\eqref{E: eq1}, we have